Holliemin9090/Mammographic-mass-CAD-via-pseudo-color-mammogram-and-Mask-R-CNN/README.md

 ### Applying Mask R-CNN

 We use transfer learning with Mask R-CNN due to the size limitation of the dataset used.
-The pre-trained model "mask_rcnn_balloon.h5" is used.
+The pre-trained model "mask_rcnn_balloon.h5" needs to be downloaded.

 Pre-trained weights : [mask_rcnn_balloon.h5](https://github.com/matterport/Mask_RCNN/releases)